Table of Contents

 To stop someone from prying on your IP address, you must know How to Hide an IP Address.

-All in all, your IP address can reveal an awful lot of information about you to strangers that may use that data to harm you.
+All in all, your IP address can reveal an awful lot of information about you to strangers who may use that data to harm you.
 It’s essential that you mask your IP address and keep your digital identity confidential.

 How Can I Check My IP Address?